optuna/optuna/README.md

 Any contributions to Optuna are more than welcome!

 If you are new to Optuna, please check the [good first issues](https://github.com/optuna/optuna/labels/good%20first%20issue).
-They are relatively simple, well-defined and are often good starting points for you to get familiar with the contribution workflow and other developers.
+They are relatively simple, well-defined, and often good starting points for you to get familiar with the contribution workflow and other developers.

 If you already have contributed to Optuna, we recommend the other [contribution-welcome issues](https://github.com/optuna/optuna/labels/contribution-welcome).

-For general guidelines how to contribute to the project, take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+For general guidelines on how to contribute to the project, take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Reference